Extending your Wi-Fi #

 Here is an example of a noisy environment:

-The solution is to disable 2.4GHz Wifi, and use 5GHz or 6GHz channels.
-Use a Wifi channel scanning app to also make sure the channels you choose are not in use by neighbours.
+The solution is often to disable 2.4GHz, and use 5GHz or 6GHz channels.
+Use a Wifi channel scanning app to make sure the channels you choose are not in use by other Wifi devices nearby.

 Because 5GHz Wifi does not travel well through walls, you will potentially end up with one access point per room.
 It’s a good idea to run physical cables to each access point.
 Using wireless meshing is not recommended.

-Reliable Wifi in an apartment could require a fairly big up front investment in cabling and good quality access point hardware, but you can start off with two and keep adding more as you notice areas which have poor Wifi speeds.
+Reliable Wifi in a noisy Wifi environment can require a fairly big up front investment in cabling and good quality access point hardware.

 Also see: Range vs Noise